newatoms/beta/_private/pitches/stby.md

 ### Method

-We interview a few family members (partners) of employees about what they think STBY is doing and where individual employees are good at.
+We interview a few family members (partners) of employees about what they think STBY is doing and why they think individual employees are good at what they do.

 ### Outcome